habit-lang/mil-tools/doc/syntax.md

     Some symbols are treated as reserved; these will be written between double quotes in the following, such as `"|"`.
-The remaining symols are classified as either `CONSYM` (if the first character is a colon) or as `VARSYM` (all other symbols).
+The remaining symbols are classified as either `CONSYM` (if the first character is a colon) or as `VARSYM` (all other symbols).